garimaupadhyayy/garimaupadhyayy/README.md

                   "Google Project Management",
                   "Google Cloud Computing Foundations",
                 ],
-  status:       ["Open to Internships & Job Opportunities 🚀"];
+  status:       "Open to Internships & Job Opportunities 🚀", };
 ```

 I'm a **final year B.Tech Computer Science** undergraduate specialising in **Cyber Security** at JECRC University, Jaipur.
 I have hands-on experience in cybersecurity tools, threat analysis, and secure system development.
 Certified by **EC-Council** and **Google**.
-Passionate about building systems that actively **defend**  not just monitor.
+Passionate about building systems that actively **defend** — not just monitor.

 ---